Hobo-Hilly/NetworkPlus/Network-Fundies/IP-addy-Subnet-Basics/README.md

 Step 2.
 Determine how many hostID bits to become networkID bits.
 4 networks = _ bits?
+NOTE: The last octet is ALL HOST BITS until you determine how many bits you need to borrow to create the number of networks needed.
+If you only need 2 networks you can borrow 1 bit.
+If you need 4 networks you need to borrow 2 bits
+If you need 5,6,7 or 8 networks you need to borrow 3 bits If you need 8,9,10,11,12,13,14,15,16 networks you need to borrow 4 bits & so on.

-"Since we need 4 networks we are only going to manipulate the first 2 spaces because there are only four possible value combinations in those two spaces; 00 / 10 / 01 / 11.
+"Since we need 4 networks we are only going to borrow 2 bits from the 8 total in the last octet of the IP block given to us.Because there are only four possible value combinations in those two spaces; 00 / 10 / 01 / 11.
 Each combination represents a network ID.
 4 combinations == 4 Networks

 192.168.10.0 = 11000000.10101000.00001010.__000000
 255.255.255.0 = 11111111.11111111.11111111.__000000